 Completion of this phase awards the Certified Member (C.M) designation.

 A mentor will be provided to assist you with the next stage.

 • Management Research Paper - Write a management research paper of 20-30 pages on a topic that is broadly applicable to airport management proposing a set of guidelines to manage a problem or set forth an argument for implementing a project or using a methodology.

 • Case Study - Prepare a case study of 20-30 pages to recount/analyze the steps or measures taken by a specific airport or airport system in implementing a project or managing a problem.

 • Presentation – prepare and present a topic at FOAM or another recognized industry conference.
 The 20-30 minute presentation package must include handouts, outline and PowerPoint slides.

 • Proctored Essay - Respond to two industry-related questions within a four-hour time limit via an on-line proctored essay system.
 A bank of approved questions for you to choose from will be provided.

 • Master's Transcript or Above - Submit an official transcript of record from an accredited university or college to IAAEC to verify that you have earned an advanced degree.
 This will complete your Written Requirement Phase.

-The Written Requirement will apply to both the AAE and AAP programs.
+The Written Requirement applies to both the AAE and AAP programs.